-Individuals diagnosed with a physical or mental disability expected to last 90 days or more, are eligible for the CARES program.
-Individuals accepted for treatment by Vocational Rehabilitation, DDSN, or Mental Health, are also eligible for the CARES Program.
-Individuals accepted by VR for treatment due to a criminal record or drug addictions are not eligible for the CARES program.
+Adult individuals diagnosed with a physical or mental disability expected to last 90 days or more, are eligible for the CARES program.

+Adult individuals accepted for treatment by Vocational Rehabilitation, DDSN, or Mental Health, are also eligible for the CARES Program.
+Adult individuals accepted by VR for treatment due to a criminal record or drug addictions are not eligible for the CARES program.